-Attri ibutes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) colonise calcareous grassland smothering existing vegetation.
+Attr ibutes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Bromopsis erecta, Avenula pubescens, Arrhenatherum elatius, Dactylis glomerata, Ulex europaeus European gorse Ulex europaeus can, if left unchecked, rapidly colonise various calcareous grassland smothering existing vegetation.
 Its roots are able to concentrate nitrogen from the soil, leading to localised eutrophication and acidification.
-This can make recolonisation after clearance of long standing growth more difficult.
-Other species likely to be favoured by increased soil fertility/agricultural improvement, e.g. Lolium perenne, Holcus lanatus, Cynosurus cristatus, Trisetum flavescens, Trifolium repens, should be rare or absent.
-Equally, 'agricultural weeds' such as Cirsium arvense, Cirsium vulgare, Galium aparine, Plantago major, Rumex obtusifolius, Senecio jacobaea and Urtica dioica, are likely to be indicators of bad management and loss/degradation of suitable habitat, so should be rare or absent.
-Supporting habitat: structure/ function Vegetation height Maintain and where necessary restore a sward typically in the range of 2-5cm, but may also occur in slightly taller swards (5-20cm) as long as these still have plenty of bare ground and an absence of 'grassy' dominants.
+This can make re-colonisation after clearance of long standing growth more difficult.
+Other species likely to be favoured by increased soil fertility/agricultural improvement, e.g. Lolium perenne, Holcus lanatus, Cynosurus cristatus, Trisetum flavescens, Trifolium repens , should be rare or absent.
+Equally, 'agricultural weeds' such as Cirsium arvense, Cirsium vulgare, Galium aparine, Plantago major, Rumex obtusifolius, Senecio jacobaea and Urtica dioica , are likely to be indicators of bad management and loss/degradation of suitable habitat, so should be rare or absent.
+Supporting habitat: structure/ function Vegetation height Maintain and, where necessary, restore a sward typically in the range of 2-5cm, but may also occur in slightly taller swards (5- 20cm) as long as these still have plenty of bare ground and an absence of 'grassy' dominants.
 See below Wilson, P.J.
 2008.
 A SAMPLE SURVEY OF SITES FOR GENTIANELLA ANGLICA IN ENGLAND IN 2008.
 National Trust Report.
-Supporting habitat: structure/ function Vegetation structure and composition Maintain and restore the area of suitable supporting habitat which is short (2-5 cm), tightly-grazed and trampled calcicolous grassland with typically 5-10% bare ground which corresponds to the following NVC communities: CG1a, 1b, 2a, 2b, 3a, 4a, 7d.
-Most frequent in short speciesrich CG2 and CG2b.
-In CG1 and CG7, bare ground may be 10-30% Vegetation composition of this feature can be variable, depending on habitat, aspect, management regime and underlying geology/soils, but the frequent presence of the following species tend to be positive indicators of suitable Early Gentian habitat in its usual CG2 NVC community: Poterium sanguisorba, Cirsium acaule, Thymus praecox, Polygala vulgaris, Carex flacca, Hippocrepis comosa, Blackstonia perfoliata, Linum catharticum, Leontodon hispidus, Pilosella officinarum, Ranunculus bulbosus.
+Supporting habitat: structure/ function Vegetation structure and composition Maintain and where necessary restore the area of suitable supporting habitat which is short (2-5 cm), tightly-grazed and trampled calcicolous grassland with typically 5-10% bare ground which corresponds to the following NVC communities: CG1a, 1b, 2a, 2b, 3a, 4a, 7d.
+Most frequent in short species- rich CG2 and CG2b.
+In CG1 and CG7, bare ground may be 10- 30%.
+Vegetation composition of this feature can be variable, depending on habitat, aspect, management regime and underlying geology/soils, but the frequent presence of the following species tend to be positive indicators of suitable Early Gentian habitat in its usual CG2 NVC community: Poterium sanguisorba, Cirsium acaule, Thymus praecox, Polygala vulgaris, Carex flacca, Hippocrepis comosa, Blackstonia perfoliata, Linum catharticum, Leontodon hispidus, Pilosella officinarum, Ranunculus bulbosus.
 Grasses such as Avenula pratensis, A. pubescens, Brachypodium pinnatum, B. sylvaticum and Bromopsis erecta may be frequent as an open grassy 'overstorey', but never abundant or dominant.
-Early gentain may often occur with autumn gentian Gentianella amarella, but the two species usually occupy different microsites and seasonal timings, although there may be Wilson, P.J.
+Early gentain may often occur with autumn gentian Gentianella Wilson, P.J.
 2008.
 A SAMPLE SURVEY OF SITES FOR GENTIANELLA ANGLICA IN ENGLAND IN 2008.
 National Trust Report.